axeptio/sample-app-android/README.md

 ## Getting Started

-To get started with implementing the Axeptio SDK in your Android app, follow these steps:
+To get started with testing the Axeptio SDK sample apps, follow these steps:

 1. Clone this repository to your local machine: